Schiavone, Kvitova the latest bug victims

-(Reuters) - The widespread viral infection at Indian Wells, California, claimed two big names on Monday as former French Open winner Francesca Schiavone and Wimbledon champion Petra Kvitova both pulled out.
+(Reuters) - The widespread viral infection at Indian Wells claimed two big names on Monday as former French Open winner Francesca Schiavone and Wimbledon champion Petra Kvitova both pulled out.

 Italian Schiavone, who won her only grand slam singles title at Roland Garros in 2010, withdrew during her third-round match in the WTA tournament when trailing Czech Lucie Safarova 2-6.